ansoncodes/Crypto-Trading-Bot-EasyTrade/README.md

 ### 3. Add Your API Credentials

-Create a file named `.env` in the project root and add your keys:
+add ur API credentials in the `.env`:

 ```ini
 # .env file